 We are learning in the Course that mind is the cause of the world we see.
 Say I find myself angry at someone.
 Instead of assuming, as I have done all my life, that what I have seen is real, I recognize that it is an illusion of some kind.
 I don’t try to figure it out, I just give it to the Holy Spirit.
 I recognize that my angry thoughts are not caused by what I see, but rather, my thoughts of anger caused my perception of what I see.

 My thoughts are prior to any sight and sound.
 Many people see this in what to me is a partial way.
 They see that our present feelings are not caused by what is presently happening, but they assume that there must be something in the past that caused these feelings.
 “Can you recall another time you felt like this?” is their key question.
 The idea is that you can remember some past event that aroused this feeling, and by realizing that the feeling is an unresolved feeling from the earlier event, you can detach the feeling from the present one.
 “I’m not really angry at you; I am angry because you represent my mother to me.”
 That sort of thing.
-The Course does talk about this kind of “shadow figure” from the past, but it points out that such shadow figures “are not real, and have no hold over you unless you bring them with you” (T-13.IV.6:2).
+The Course does talk about this kind of “shadow figure” from the past, but it points out that such shadow figures “are not real, and have no hold on you unless you bring them with you” (T-13.IV.6:2).
 (Sections IV through VI in Chapter 13 all deal with releasing the past.)
 In other words, our present distress or anger is not caused by the past, but by a present decision to bring its pain into the present.
 A decision being made in the present can be undone in the present.

 The past “can touch me not.”
 Past events are not the cause of my feelings, either.
 The mistake in that kind of connecting of present emotions to past events, which certainly can be useful to a limited degree, is that it still makes the false connection of some event or person as the cause of my feeling, with my feeling as the effect.
 The key the Course gives is that “the past is over.”
 If I am seeing the past I am “seeing but what is not there” (1:2).
-The one true thought that can be had about the past, says the Course, is that it is not here (W-pI.8.2:1).
+The one true thought that can be had about the past, says the Course, is that it is not here (W-8.2:1).
 It does not (any longer) exist.
 All that exists is a thought in my mind which I call a memory, and that memory is imperfect, slanted to my perceptions and with no awareness of the inner reality of other people who were also present.
 All I remember is what I saw, what I heard, what I thought, what I felt.
 So my picture of the past is totally inadequate and cannot be the basis for any kind of rational judgment.

 When I do recognize that my present feeling is caused by viewing present events through the filter of a memory of the past, that is good because it can serve to help me detach my feelings from the things happening in the now.
 But I need to go one step further.
 I need to see that my feelings are not caused by the past, either.
 The past has no power over me.
 The past doesn’t exist.
 The past I remember is my own thoughts about the past.